(This page revised September 7, 2015)

 |Lock-Slip||Waterman’s name for its clutch-type cap closure, introduced in the 1940s to compete with the clutch cap on the Parker “51”.
 Basically similar to the Parker design, Waterman’s version added two slight corrugations to each of the cap’s spring fingers so that the pen would snap gently into position when capped, coming to rest with its clutch ring between the corrugations.
 See also clutch cap.|

 (also short/long) A pen designed to be unusually compact when capped; but when it is posted, it is long enough to be used comfortably.
-Shown here is an Eversharp Kimberley Pockette ballpoint pen.
+Shown here is an Eversharp Kimberly Pockette ballpoint pen.

 |lose prime||See prime.|